robrotheram/gogallery/docs/cli/gogallery_template.md

 ## gogallery template

-extract template
+Extract template to directory

 ### Synopsis

-extract the internal template to any directory
+Extract the internal template to any directory

 ```
 gogallery template [flags]